- What We Do

 Distance: The featured map route is 1.3 miles round trip, but you can make it shorter or longer depending on your mini hiker’s age.

 Hiking time: Appx.
 1 hour, but it would be easy to make it shorter or longer, and varies depending on your child’s age.
 Frequent banana slug sightings and playing by the creek may add to the total “hike” time.

 Getting there: From Half Moon Bay, drive south on Highway 1 for about 20 minutes.
 Turn left onto Pescadero Creek Road.
 Pass through downtown Pescadero and make a right onto Cloverdale Road.
 Drive 4.3 miles then turn left into Butano State Park.
 Pay for parking at the kiosk, then I suggest parking near the Olomo Fire Road and walking to the Little Butano Creek trailhead.

 Managing agency: California State Parks

 Our region’s open space lands provide such a valuable escape from our fast-paced, technology dependent lives, and give us a place to unplug, reflect and recharge.
-Personally, I feel more alive, hopeful and happy after spending time in nature, and I particularly love sharing the outdoors with my 2-year-old son!
+Personally, I feel more alive, hopeful and happy after spending time in nature, and I particularly love sharing the outdoors with my sons!

 One of our favorite places to visit is Butano State Park in Pescadero, what I’d call a “hidden gem” and the perfect destination if you prefer to avoid the crowds of the larger nearby redwood parks.
 The Little Butano Creek Trail is great for kids of all ages.
 It’s almost entirely flat and mostly shaded, so the terrain is easy for little hiker legs (and you’re less likely to have to carry them).